 Best Fertilizer For Calibrachoa

-Use a slow-release formulated 20-10-20 fertilizer blend for best results.
-Use granular fertilizer at the time of planting.
+Use an organic fertilizer blend for flowering plants, like Down to Earth Organic Bio-Live Fertilizer Mix.
+AgroThrive Fruit and Flower Organic Liquid Fertilizer is another gentle formula that will help boost flowering without promoting excess foliage growth.
+You can use a granular fertilizer at the time of planting.
 Liquid fertilizers are more convenient to apply to container gardens during the growing season.
 Follow the directions on the package.
 Some liquid fertilizers are not meant to be used at full strength.
 They should be diluted as directed on the packaging.
 If your calibrachoa is vigorously growing leaves, but not flowering, switch to a fertilizer with a lower nitrogen component until bud production resumes.

 Calibrachoa Fertilizing Tips